Planning on renting a car in Montenegro? Here is everything you need to know before hiring a car and driving in Montenegro.

 By booking a few months ahead, I managed to hire a car for only 18 EUR per day for my 2-week Montenegro road trip in July using a local supplier.

-If you are travelling in winter, you won’t have any issue finding a well-priced ride in Montenegro.
+If you are travelling in winter, you won’t have any issues finding a well-priced ride in Montenegro.

-What is the best type of car for driving in Montenegro?
+2.2.
+What type of car to rent for driving in Montenegro?

 The best car for driving in Montenegro is a small sedan.
 However, do not pick the smallest car with a tiny engine as you will need some horsepower to bring your vehicle uphill.